acipm/kibicara/README.md

 Kibicara needs to be hosted on a server by an instance maintainer.
 That way, hood admins don't need a server of their own.

+## Deploy Kibicara on a production server

+Read `DEPLOYMENT.md` to learn how to deploy Kibicara.

 ## Contribute!

 Read `CONTRIBUTING.md` to learn how to get started.